yaoyi92/autoplex/docs/user/rss/flow/input/input.md

 Regularization is currently only applicable to GAP potentials and is adjusted using the `scheme` parameter.
 Common schemes include `'linear-hull'` and `'volume-stoichiometry'`.
 For systems with fixed stoichiometry, `'linear-hull'` is recommended.
 For systems with varying stoichiometries, `'volume-stoichiometry'` is more appropriate.

-## MLIP Parameters
+## MLIP parameters

 The section defines the settings for training machine learning potentials.
 Currently supported architectures include GAP, ACE(Julia), NequIP, M3GNet, and MACE.
 You can specify the desired model using the `mlip_type` argument and tune hyperparameters flexibly by adding key-value pairs.
-Default and adjustable hyperparameters are available in `autoplex/autoplex/fitting/common/mlip-rss-defaults.json`.

 ```yaml
 # MLIP Parameters